Monastery of Saint Euthymius

-The Saviour Monastery of St. Euthymius is a monastery in Suzdal, Russia, founded in 1352.
+The Saviour Monastery of St. Euthymius is a monastery of the Russian Orthodox Church in Suzdal, Vladimir Oblast, Russia, founded in 1352.

 History

 Foundation

-The monastery was founded in 1352 by the monk Yevfimi from Nizhny Novgorod, invited by Grand Prince Boris Konstantinovich of Suzdal-Nizhny Novgorod.
+The monastery was founded in 1352 by the monk Yevfimi from Nizhny Novgorod, invited by Prince Boris of Suzdal.
 The monastery, originally called the Spassky, was located high over the Kamenka River and served as a fortress to protect the town from any attackers.
 The original monastery buildings were made of wood, however, there is no data on their appearances.
 Monk Yevfimi (Euthymius) became the first archimandrite and lived here until 1404.
 Upon his death the monastery was renamed after him into the Spaso-Yevfimiev Monastery.

-The Great Battle of Suzdal happened right next to the monastery, that ended with defeat or the Russians.
+The Great Battle of Suzdal happened right next to the monastery, that ended with defeat of the Russians.
 Vasily II of Moscow was captured and taken as a prisoner to Ulugh Muhammad sons Makhmud and Jakub.
 The Mongols sacked Suzdal and moved to Vladimir.